When You Google ‘Idiot’ Images Of Donald Trump Appear And Here’s Why

 Other times, however, the glitch is a result of people and sites, effectively, gaming the system.
 This is likely the case in regard to the term “idiot” currently bringing up images of Donald Trump.

 As USA Today points out, part of the reason for this result is that several English articles published last week included the Green Day song titled “American Idiot” in the headline in relation to Donald Trump and his trip to England.
 This meant that images were likely titled to describe the article and used the terms “American Idiot” and Donald Trump as descriptives in the image metadata as well as in the article content.
-As a result, Google’s algorithm has paired these terms together and with so many people reading and sharing these articles, it has pushed its relevance to the top of the search results.
+As a result, Google’s algorithm has paired these terms together, and with so many people reading and sharing these articles, it has pushed its relevance to the top of the search results.

-Along with this, the Guardian also points out that there has been an active push on Reddit to have people upvote an image of Donald Trump that is titled “idiot.”
+Along with this, The Guardian also points out that there has been an active push on Reddit to have people upvote an image of Donald Trump that is titled “idiot.”
 Once again, this upvoting has helped to tell Google’s algorithm that the term “idiot” should be associated with the term “Donald Trump.”

 As yet, it is unclear when this anomaly will correct itself.
 Likely, Trump will have to wait for someone else to be labeled an idiot before his image starts dropping from Google’s search results.